vthiery/vthiery.github.io/content/cv.md

 ## TL;DR

 - I am currently working as CISO for [Edgelab](https://www.edgelab.ch) / [Evooq](https://www.evooq.ch) in Switzerland.
+- Also worked as SRE (2y), Software Engineer (3y+), and Quant (2y+).
+- Before that, I studied maths, physics, and quantitative finance.
-- I'm curious, enjoy learning new things, and particularly interested in cybersecurity.
+- I'm curious, enjoy learning new things, and passionate about cybersecurity.
 - I speak French and English.
 Feel free to contact me by [email](mailto:vjmthiery@gmail.com).

 ## Experiences